-They estimated that approximately 500 cases of infection had been reported in the literature since the 1883 report of Fournier, yielding a rate of 1 case in 7500 people.
+They estimated that approximately 500 cases of infection had been reported in the literature since the 1883 report of Fournier, yielding a rate of 1 point in 7500 people.

-A retrospective review of cases revealed 1726 cases documented in the literature from 1950 to 1999, with an average of 97 cases per year reported between 1989 and 1998.
+A retrospective review of cases revealed 1726 cases documented in the literature from 1950 to 1999, with an average of 97 points per year reported between 1989 and 1998.

-A review of the national data of inpatients from 2004-2012 identified a total of 9249 patients with Fournier gangrene.
+A review of the national data of inpatients from 2004-to 2012 identified 9249 patients with Fournier gangrene.

-In this same database, 66% of hospitals did not report patients with Fournier gangrene, and among high-volume centers, the frequency of admission was only 1 patient every few months.
+In this same database, 66% of hospitals did not report patients with Fournier gangrene, and among high-volume centers, the frequency of admission was only one patient every few months.

 The frequency of Fournier’s gangrene probably has not changed appreciably.
-On the contrary, the apparent increase in the number of cases in the literature is likely to be the result of an increase in reports.
+On the contrary, the apparent increase in the number of cases in the literature is likely to result from an increase in reports.

 There is no seasonal variation.
-Fournier’s gangrene is not native to any region of the world, although the largest clinical series originates in the African continent.
+Fournier’s gangrene is not native to any region globally, although the most extensive clinical series originates in Africa.

 Incidence differences related to sex and age

-The typical patient with Fournier gangrene is an old man in his sixth or seventh decade of life with comorbid diseases.
+The typical patient with Fournier gangrene is an older man in his sixth or seventh decade of life with comorbid diseases.
 The male-female ratio is approximately 10: 1.